guilhermecomum/MakingAndLearning/readme.md

-Guided for [clarete](http://github.com/clarete) we making little projects to improve my JavaScript skills.
+Guided by [clarete](http://github.com/clarete) we making little projects to improve my JavaScript skills.

 Feel free to study and/or help!